rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 ![Sparsey](sparsey.png)

-[Sparsey] by [@LechintanTudor] is a sparse set-based Entity Component System with beautiful and concise syntax.
+[Sparsey] by [@LechintanTudor] is a sparse set-based Entity Component System with a beautiful and concise syntax.

 The biggest change in this release was the removal of component change detection which had a significant impact on performance and memory usage.
 As a result,